H3yfinn/transport-modeling-guide/README.md

 ```bash
 git submodule update --init --recursive
 ```
-And to update the submodel use (which will also update the main repo):
+And to update the submodel use (which will also update the main repo -  i think the second one is the only one you need to use though):
 ```bash
 git pull --recurse-submodules
 git submodule update --remote --merge